 At first glance, you might believe that both of these questions come equally easy to you, but be advised by Dr. Pat Allen’s words: “it’s practically impossible to salute and hug someone in the exact same moment.”

-In a Union of Souls relationship model (based on the aforementioned exchange loop), you choose between leading most of the time, or following most of the time.
+In a Union of Souls relationship model (based on the aforementioned exchange loop of reciprocity), you choose between leading most of the time, or following most of the time.